DarkArtLabs/CW-Voltage-Power-Calculator/Compile Instructions.md

 7. Set the Console Window option to "Window Based (hide the console)".

-8. Set the option to point to the icon.ico file.
+8. Set the icon option to point to the icon.ico file.

 9. Add the icon.png as an additional file, keep the default location of "."